 Ask electrical to dress the cable and normalize the shutdown.
 Start the pumps and check leakages if any.

-Tie the pontoon with manila rope 10.
-Give clearance to user department.
+Tie the pontoon with manila rope to tree on edges of pond to avoid moving in water on its own.

+10. Give clearance to user department.

 Work No 2 : Painting of pontoon, pipeline structure

+Get the pantoon outside water with the help of Hydra after removal of pump and pieline.

 Check PPE like Lifebuoys, Life jackets, etc. in position.

 Open all inspection doors of pontoon and provide an exhaust fan for circulation of air inside the pontoon.